atlarge-research/opendc/opendc-sdk/opendc-sdk-model/README.md

   `InlineWorkload` (a list of `Task`s, each with its `TaskFragment` execution profile).
 - **ResourceReference.** The indirection that keeps the model path-agnostic.
-Bulk external data — workload traces, carbon-intensity curves, failure traces — is a `NamedReference("…")` or `UriReference("…")` resolved by a `ResourceResolver` you supply at run time.
+Bulk external data — workload traces, carbon-intensity curves, failure traces — is a `NamedReference("…")` or `UriReference("…")` provisioned by a `ResourceProvisioner` you supply at run time.
   Topologies are small structured config and are always inlined, never referenced.
 - **Validation.** Call `.validate()` on any `Validatable` (an `Experiment`, a `Scenario`, or any nested part) to get back a `List<ValidationIssue>`; an empty list means valid.
   Issues carry a path like `topologies[0].clusters[0].hosts` so problems are easy to